 6 Ways to Unclog a Bathroom Sink

 Do you see the warning signs of slow draining sinks or pooling of water around its area?
 Are there some unpleasant odors that you encounter as you walk into the bathroom?
 If you don’t know yet, all these conditions can be leading to a single and potentially catastrophic plumbing problem – a clogged drain.
 So what can you do to unclog a bathroom sink?
-Here are some tips you can try.
+First things first, you may need to call a plumber, but before you do that, here are some tips you can try.

 Need something to use that is just hanging around your house?
 Why not try a bent wire hanger?
 You may be surprised that this is quite a simple but effective technique in unclogging bathroom sinks.
 The small hook at the end of the wire hanger can be pushed past the drain cover to allow you to fish out any blockage.
 Normally you will get some gunk, hair, and other potentially nasty stuff from your drain.
 After clearing as much debris as you can, make sure to pour some hot water to clear the path.